Slapshock: Kinse Kalibre

 Their seventh studio album "Kinse Kalibre", was released in 2011, with its lead single '"Ngayon Na", which topped the Myx Daily Top 10 for three straight weeks.
 Their second single for the album was a hard rock song called “Langit” (Heaven). the album won Best Album Package on the 25th Awit Awards in 2012.

-That same year was another exciting and defining moment as they were tapped to open for the shows of two of their childhood rock heroes and two of the biggest bands in the world – Deftones (February 2011) and Korn (August 2011) when they played in Manila.
-The band also shared the stage with big names in metal like Death Angel, Sepultura, Shadows Fall, The Darkest Hour, Trivium, Lamb of God, Megadeth, Cradle of Filth, Lacuna Coil, The Word Alive and Testament.
+That same year Slapshock opened for Deftones (February 2011), and Korn (August 2011) when they played in Manila.
+The band also shared the stage with names in metal like Death Angel, Sepultura, Shadows Fall, The Darkest Hour, Trivium, Lamb of God, Megadeth, Cradle of Filth, Lacuna Coil, The Word Alive and Testament.
 They played with other Asian artists from Beijing, Hong Kong, Kuala Lumpur and New Delhi.
 They were also chosen to open for Avenged Sevenfold in Araneta Coliseum a year after in 2012.

 On July 31, 2013, the band opened for American Metal band Killswitch Engage on their Concert on Skydome, SM North Edsa.

 Slapshock was the representative of the Philippines in 2014 Music Matters in Clarke Quay, Singapore.

 Slapshock also holds the most magazine front cover of Pulp Magazine.